-The Company will adopt IFRS 16 Leases on its mandatory adoption date of 1 January 2019.
-The new standard will result in almost all leases being recognised on the balance sheet by lessees, as the distinction between operating and finance leases is removed.
+IFRS 16 was issued in January 2016.
+It has resulted in almost all leases being recognised on the statement of financial position by the lessee, as the distinction between operating and finance leases is removed.
 Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognised.
 The only exceptions are short-term and low-value leases.